 The easiest way to tackle grey highlights is by using the highlight tool.
 Here’s how you can do it:

-2. Open the Highlight Tool: Go to the “Home” tab in the toolbar.
-The “Font” section has a highlight tool icon, which looks like a marker.
+- Open the Highlight Tool: Go to the “Home” tab in the toolbar.
+The “Font” section contains an icon shaped like a marker, which serves as the highlight tool.

-3. Clear the Highlight: Click the highlight tool and choose “No Color.”
-This should remove any highlighting from your selected text.
+- Clear the Highlight: Click the highlight tool and choose “No Color.”
+This action should remove any highlighting from your selected text.

 Clearing All Formatting